rostools/github-intro/README.md

 ## Re-use

 The workshop is largely designed to be taught in the order given, as each session builds off of the previous ones.
-The easiest way to use this material is to use it as-is, making use of the tips and instructions found throughout this page.
+The easiest way to use this material is to use it as-is, making use of the tips and instructions found throughout its pages.
 The only thing you might want to make as your own would be the slides, however, they are also good enough to use on their own too.

-But if you want to customize a bit more, the best approach is to [fork the repository](TODO) into your own GitLab account and modify it to fit your needs from there.
+But if you want to customize a bit more, the best approach is to fork the repository into your own GitHub account and modify it to fit your needs from there.
 The website is built automatically with GitHub Actions and then published as a website through Netlify.
 More detail on how to build your own website from the material is outside the scope of this